greenelab/model-free-data/README.md

 | 5    | No    | No    | Possibly | Possibly | Yes   | No  | [fiveway](data/fiveway)           |
 | 5    | No    | No    | Possibly | Possibly | Yes   | Yes | [HWfiveway](data/HWfiveway)       |
 | 5    | No    | No    | No       | No       | Yes   | No  | [fivewayNoLow](data/fivewayNoLow) |

+## Need help?

+If you have any questions or feedback, please submit an [Issue on GitHub](https://github.com/greenelab/model-free-data/issues "Issues for greenelab/model-free-data").

 ## License